Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 https://historiccookingschool.com/historic-cooking-classes/

-Johnson & Wales in RI - Your best bet to see online items is to click on " Culinary Arts Museum Online Catalog" & then on "objects."
-There are 12,896 items & you just need to go page-by-page, can't jump around, etc. It's a process.
+Johnson & Wales in Providence, Rhode Island - Your best bet to see online items is to click on " Culinary Arts Museum Online Catalog" & then on "objects."
+There are 12,971 items & you just need to go page-by-page; you can't jump around, etc. It's a process.
+You could use the SEARCH box to try & find something.
+But, if there's an object on a specific page that you might want to return to, check the page # (there are 500 total), make a note of it, & in the URL address (from Page 2 onward), you can change the page number to skip around.

 Julia Child's kitchen in the Smithsonian's National Museum of American History, Washington, D.C.